LEO VILLAREAL

 Doors at 6:30pm.
 Beer and wine will be available.

-The conversation will begin at 7pm.
+The conversation will begin at 7:30pm.

-- Please RSVP with the form.
+- Admission is free.
+Please RSVP with the form.

 - Please do not RSVP more than once.